-An ABCD matrix or ray transfer matrix is a 2-by-2 matrix associated with an optical element which can be used for describing the element's effect on a laser beam.
+An ABCD matrix is a 2-by-2 matrix associated with an optical element which can be used for describing the element's effect on a laser beam.
 It can be used both in ray optics, where geometrical rays are propagated, and for propagating Gaussian beams.
 The paraxial approximation is always required for ABCD matrix calculations, i.e., the involved beam angles or divergence angles must stay small for the calculations to be accurate.

 Originally, the concept was developed in geometrical optics for calculating the propagation of light rays with some transverse offset r and offset angle θ from a reference axis (Figure 1).
 As long as the angles involved are small enough (→ paraxial approximation), there is a linear relation between the r and θ coordinates before and after an optical element.
 The following equation can then be used for calculating how these parameters are modified by an optical element:

 where the primed quantities (left-hand side) refer to the beam after passing the optical component.
-The ABCD matrix is a characteristic of each optical element.
+The ABCD matrix (also called ray transfer matrix) is a characteristic of each optical element.

 This shows that the offset r remains unchanged, whereas the offset angle θ experiences a change in proportion to r.